Adam LaRoche

-David Adam LaRoche (born November 6, 1979) is an American professional baseball coach and former player who played 12 seasons in Major League Baseball (MLB).
+David Adam LaRoche (born November 6, 1979) is an American professional baseball coach and former first baseman who played 12 seasons in Major League Baseball (MLB).
 He played for the Atlanta Braves, Pittsburgh Pirates, Boston Red Sox, Arizona Diamondbacks, Washington Nationals and Chicago White Sox.
 He is the son of pitcher Dave LaRoche and the brother of third baseman Andy LaRoche.

 Amateur career

 Adam LaRoche is a 1998 graduate of Fort Scott High School in Fort Scott, Kansas, where he played baseball.
 He was named an All-American in baseball as a senior.
 His uncle, Dave Regan, was his high school head coach.
 He played for his father, Dave, at Fort Scott Community College in 1999 before transferring to Seminole Community College in Seminole, Oklahoma in 2000, where he was an All-American and the most valuable player of the Junior College World Series.

 Professional career

 He was drafted by the Florida Marlins in both the 1998 and 1999 amateur drafts, but refused to sign.
 He was drafted by the Atlanta Braves in 2000 and signed with the team.